 My suggestion would be to try out another therapist who has previous experience, and good results working with adhesive capsulitis.

-But if that also does not work, frozen shoulder typically does resolve itself spontaneously within an average of 26 months.
-It can become chronic and last beyond this time frame, but this only occurs in about 10-15% of cases.
+But if that also does not work, frozen shoulder may resolve itself spontaneously within an average of 26 months (long time).
+It can become chronic and last beyond this time frame, and it has a greater likelihood of doing so without exercises and massage.
 Alternate and more drastic interventions exist in the case of a chronically frozen shoulder.